CodexThe Proposition

 This is what separates a community of practice from a tribe.
 A tribe asks you to defend its conclusions.
 A community of practice asks you to defend its process, even when the process leads somewhere you did not expect, even when it challenges what you believed yesterday, even when it costs you the comfort of easy certainty.

-The Open Standard
+The Meridian AI Standard

-The Meridian Standard translates the Codex's principles into specific, implementable commitments for AI development.
-It is a companion document, freely available, that any AI organization can adopt, adapt, and declare as part of their system's foundational architecture.
+The Meridian AI Standard translates the Codex's principles into specific, implementable commitments for AI development.
+It is published alongside the Codex and the Toolkit as a companion document that any AI organization can adopt, adapt, and publicly declare.
+The Standard enables something that does not yet exist in the AI industry: informed choice at the foundational level.
+The full Standard develops this argument in detail.

 The Invitation